 As we continued onward, the tunnel slowly opened up into a wide cavern, filled with rows of tents crafted from the hides of animals, torches burning before them.
-In the center of it all, hundreds of men and women sang the distorted song, naked and carved with twisting runes, yet beyond their gaping mouths was only a starry blackness.
+In the center of it all, hundreds of men and women sang the distorted song, naked and carved with twisting sigils, yet beyond their gaping mouths was only a starry blackness.
 They danced and swayed in a circle around a massive pile of books, and at the top, a man sat in a high chair, voraciously reading a massive tome as he twitched and shuddered in place.
-Behind him, a woman slowly massaged his skull, yet her fingers seemed to sink into the bone, working through his brain as the man violently flipped to the next page, his frothing, black saliva dripping from his chin.
+Behind him, a woman slowly massaged his skull, yet her fingers seemed to sink into the bone, working through his brain while the man violently flipped to the next page, his frothing, black saliva dripping from his chin.

 "I'm not even gonna' ask," said Barry.

 "There," I said, pointing as I noticed a massive, obsidian archway at the end of the cavern, two ‘guards' standing before it with wooden staves, deliriously rapping their heads against the rock.